campg2j003/esv-bible-shortcode-for-wordpress/readme.txt

 * Added remove option.

 == Upgrade Notice ==

+= 1.1.5 =
+* Converted to use ESV API V3.
+* Added esv_ifpassage shortcode which allows inclusion of text based on resolution of passage names.

 = 1.0.27 =
 Adds a link on the options page to view the plugin README.
 If the plugin README Parser plugin V1.3.5.1 is installed, displays as HTML, otherwise as raw text.